 First published on Thursday, September 22, 2022

-In the workplace, there are many health and safety risks which affect new and expectant mothers.
-Working conditions that are usually considered acceptable, may no longer be during pregnancy or while breastfeeding.
+There are many health and safety risks in the workplace which can affect new and expectant mothers.
+Working conditions that are generally considered acceptable, may no longer be during pregnancy or while breastfeeding.

-In Australia, employers have a legal duty to ensure the health and safety of pregnant workers through risk assessments, potentially including moving them to a safe job or adjusting their work hours, as outlined in the Work Health and Safety Act and Fair Work Act.
+In Australia, employers have a legal duty to ensure the health and safety of pregnant workers through risk assessments, potentially including moving them to a safe job or adjusting their work hours, as outlined in the Work Health and Safety Act 2011 and the Fair Work Act 2009.
+If these laws are breached, you could face hefty compensation claims.

-This guide will explain what a pregnancy risk assessment is, the common risks a mother may face, and the laws protecting pregnant workers.
+This guide will explain what a pregnancy risk assessment is, the common risks a pregnant employee or one who has recently given birth may face, and the laws that protect them.

 Risk assessment for pregnant workers and new mothers

-3. Evaluate risks and action measures: for example, restrict workers' access to hazardous work areas
+Evaluate risks and action measures: e.g., restrict workers' access to hazardous work areas

-5. Assess the risk assessment: make sure your risk assessments stay relevant
+Assess the risk assessment: make sure your assessments stay relevant

 Complete an individual risk assessment for your worker